 Perhaps you have recently found yourself unemployed, or perhaps you are employed but the career path ahead is unclear.
 Regardless of why you find yourself looking for new opportunities, finding one relies on knowing the various ways to get a promotion — one of the surest being earning an advanced degree.
-Between 2012 and 2013, the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) reported that universities awarded the highest number of master’s degrees to students studying business disciplines.
+As of 2017, the National Center for Education Statistics (NCES) reported that universities awarded the most master’s degrees to students studying business disciplines.

 Demonstrating Commitment Through an Advanced Degree Program

 Enrolling in an MBA program can demonstrate a commitment to life-long learning and self-improvement.
-An online MBA program offers students up-to-date skills, including “key functional areas, like strategy, finance, marketing, operations and supply chain management” (SmartBlog on Education).
-Completing an online program while working shows employers that you are dedicated to your career and education as well as being good at time management and computer-based tasks.
+An online MBA program offers students up-to-date skills, including key functional areas like strategy, finance, marketing, supply chain management, communication, leadership and more.
+Completing an online program while working shows employers that you are dedicated to your career and education, and that you are good at time management and computer-based tasks.

 Other Ways to Earn a Promotion